 Days of all weathers.
 Yesterday I drove to the studio under overcast skies, walked up to the coffee shop in balmy sunshine and back in an icy hailstorm.
 Today it is warm, with a wind so cold it could knock your block off.
 Ah, April.
 But still, I'm optimistic.
 I’ve archived my winter knitwear.

 Spring - the renaissance of the flower world.
-No-one longs for it as much as the flower arranger.
-For me, I am inching ever closer to being reunited with the flowers that really have my heart - the scrambling, rambling, tumbling kind that explode from the hedgerows in high summer.
+No-one longs for it as much as us.
+For me, I am inching ever closer to being reunited with the flowers that really have my heart, the scrambling, rambling, tumbling kind that explode from the hedgerows in high summer.
 Wild roses - the pure white scented burnet rose, palest pink wild dog-rose (to my mind the absolute epitome of the perfect flower), the harsh downy-rose, sweet-briar, pink, crinkle-petalled Japanese rose and golden-centered field-rose.
 Sweetly scented woodbine honeysuckle on the vine, which I use in pretty much every arrangement from June onwards.
 White bryony.
 Wild clematis.
 Not forgetting the intricate and ethereal columbine, of course.
 The list goes on.

 For now we have ranunculus.
 And there is some blossom around, mostly cherry/plum here, but our strangely un-wintery winter has wreaked havoc with nature’s usual routine and we’re paying the price for it.
 In my parents' garden the magnolia tree has bloomed in an unenthusiastic sort of way with a paltry show of half the incandescent array of flowers we usually see, and the camellia has simply gone on strike, covered in hard, resolutely tight buds that have not developed for weeks despite the few hours of warm afternoon sun most days.
 I am given a generous bucket of salix caprea branches, which cheer me up a bit, covered with silky, silvery catkins, and I expect we’ll be cutting our tulips in the next couple of weeks.
 And so begins, after long months of waiting, the long flush of flowering from April through to October.
 November, if we’re lucky.

-Last week we made a Dutch-Masters inspired arrangement for a photoshoot.
+The other day we made a Dutch-Masters inspired arrangement for a shoot.
 We used a David Austin ‘Edith’ rose, a magnificent two-tone flower of blush pink fading to a warm peachy gold at the centre, a golden vuvuzela rose, picotee pink ranunculus, magnolia, narcissi, delphiniums, hellebores from the garden and caramel carnations, with shells strewn around the base of the arrangement.
 These shells have been collected by our family over decades - cowries from Cornwall, nautilus from the Maldives, sand dollars from Lamu.
 The vase we used is an unglazed ivory Constance Spry designed Fulham Pottery flower vase from the 1930s - one of the favourites of our collection, and reminiscent of a giant shell itself, with its fluted fan shape and creamy curves.
 It’s such a gorgeous shape to arrange in, this, but not easy- the vase is super slim, and I don't use foam unless I absolutely have to, so the flowers are arranged ‘Gertrude Jekyll’ style with crumpled chicken wire held in place with three of the tiniest flower frogs in a line along the base.

-What made this arrangement for me was the fortuitous discovery by Jesse of a bucket of garden foliage in the studio bound for the garbage, which had sprouted cream leaves and peach-coloured shoots.
+What made this arrangement for me was the fortuitous discovery by Jess of a bucket of garden foliage in the studio bound for the garbage, which had sprouted cream leaves and peach-coloured shoots.
 A happy accident.
 I often find that inadvertent, fluky use of supplementary ingredients elevate a flower arrangement beyond the original plan, which might have been pretty, but not particularly interesting.
 I get bored easily.
 Pretty bores me.
 I like to look at an arrangement and see something unexpected, even just a little weed that makes me squint to work it out, or a colour that’s off.
-When I see other people’s work that I admire I love the part where I think what is that?
+When I see other people’s work that I admire I love the part where I think And what is that?

 We are - as I think most designers are - ever inspired by the astonishingly beautiful canvases of the Dutch and Flemish 17th century flower painters - Van Huysum, Breughel, Verendael, among many others.
 One of the greatest pleasures of living in Oxford has been being able to visit so many of them often - there is an extensive collection of still-life paintings on the second floor of the Ashmolean that we sometimes have all to ourselves to stand and gape.
 What I love most about these paintings is that flowers of all seasons are tiered and massed together, as they could not be in reality, or at least only with painstaking difficulty and a hell of a lot of air miles, purely for the effect of their shapes and the colour contrasts - peonies with poppies, garden roses and primula, narcissus with hollyhocks, with mock orange and apple blossom, iris and lilies.
 They are the perfect arrangement because they can never truly be.